-Condition: When blood flow to part of the brain is blocked or reduced, the brain tissue is affected and brain cells begin to die.
-This is known as a stroke.
-When an infant or child under the age of 18 has a stroke, it is known as a pediatric stroke.
+Condition: When blood flow to part of the brain is changed (too much or too little) and the brain tissue and cells are injured and begin to die is known as a stroke.
+When an infant or child under the age of 18 has a stroke, it is a pediatric stroke.

 Risk Factors: Boys and African American children are at higher risk for stroke.
-Certain disorders that lead to increased blood clotting, such as congenital heart defects, sickle cell disorder, trauma, or cancer also put children at a higher risk.
+Certain disorders that lead to increased blood clotting, such as congenital heart defects, sickle cell disorder, trauma, blood vessel abnormalities (AVM-arteriovenous malformations), or cancer also put children at a higher risk.

 Physical Exam: All adults should know about FAST.
 If an adult believes a child is having a stroke, he/she should do the following: